 During the lockdowns, I stepped into a full-time role through my Saturday job, because a colleague was immuno-compromised.
 Together we worked hard to support the local community as best we could, while keeping everyone safe.
 Prior to that, I’d applied to a variety of apprenticeships.
 Most rejected my application but one took me seriously and I was offered an apprenticeship with M&S. The course was difficult and stepping into a more executive role with a new employer was even harder, but I completed my apprenticeship course and was quickly signed off as a manager.

-Currently, I’m working as the HR Manager at JAMY Business Support, where I get to combine my passion for people with the ever-evolving world of surveying.
-This industry is constantly innovating, and there’s always something new to dive into.
-While I’ve explored different aspects of the business, I was drawn to the HR role because I thrive on problem-solving and creating an environment where people can succeed.
-Helping others navigate challenges and grow in their careers is what drives me every day.
+I then worked as the HR Manager at JAMY Business Support, where I combined my passion for people with the ever-evolving world of surveying.
+This industry is constantly innovating, and there was always something new to dive into.
+While I explored different aspects of the business, I was drawn to the HR role because I thrive on problem-solving and creating an environment where people can succeed.
+Helping others navigate challenges and grow is what drives me every day.

 I’d say to any College student, make your own choices and make them for you.
 Whatever you do next, make sure that you are doing it because you want to do it, not just because your peers are.
 Doing something different from everyone else can be tough and doing it alone can be even tougher, but you’ll look back on your decisions with regret if they weren’t the right ones for you.